thegetty/ancient-glass/content/catalogue/a_vessels/i_ancient/1_core-formed/3_greek/4_aryballoi/cat-54.md

 ## Comments and Comparanda

 See comments on {% cat '2003.174' %}.
-For the classification of this particular aryballos see [[Grose 1989]], class I:B, aryballos form I:1: p.
+For the classification of this particular aryballos see {% cite 'Grose 1989' %}, class I:B, aryballos form I:1: p.
 151, no. 119.

 ## Provenance